-The bipartisan Affordable Housing Credit Improvement Act (AHCIA), S. 1557 and H.R.
-3238, is comprehensive legislation to expand and strengthen the Low-Income Housing Tax Credit (Housing Credit), our nation's most successful tool for encouraging private investment in the development and preservation of affordable housing.
+The bipartisan Affordable Housing Credit Improvement Act (AHCIA) is comprehensive legislation to expand and strengthen the Low-Income Housing Tax Credit (Housing Credit), our nation's most successful tool for encouraging private investment in the development and preservation of affordable housing.
 For nearly 40 years, the Housing Credit has been a model public-private partnership program, bringing to bear private-sector resources, market forces, and state-level administration.

-The AHCIA has been introduced in the past four congresses, and each time has earned broad bipartisan support.
-In the 117th Congress, nearly half of all members of Congress - including members from both parties in both chambers - cosponsored the legislation, including 50 percent of Senate Finance Committee members and 77 percent of the House Ways and Means Committee.
+The AHCIA has been introduced in the past five congresses, and each time has earned broad bipartisan support.
+In the 118th Congress, nearly 60 percent of Congress - including members from both parties in both chambers - cosponsored the legislation, including 61 percent of Senate Finance Committee members and 80 percent of the House Ways and Means Committee.